 - Put the yeast, water, and milk in the bowl of a stand mixer and, using a wooden spoon, stir until the yeast is dissolved.

 - Add the flour and salt, and fit the mixer with the dough hook.
 Toss a kitchen towel over the mixer, covering the bowl as completely as you can - this will save you and the kitchen from being showered in flour.

-- Turn the mixer on and off in a few short pulses, just to dampen the flour, then remove the towel, increase the mixer speed to medium low and mix for a minute or two, just until the flour is moistened.
-At this pint you will have a fairly dry, shaggy mass.
+- Turn the mixer on and off in a few short pulses, just to dampen the flour, then remove the towel, increase the mixer speed to medium-low and mix for a minute or two, just until the flour is moistened.
+At this point you will have a fairly dry, shaggy mass.

 - Lightly butter another bowl and transfer the dough to it, cover with plastic wrap and leave at room temperature until nearly doubled in size, about 40 - 60 minute, depending on how warm your room is.